marchandd/docker_index/README.md

-# Docker Containers Studies
+# Docker GUI Virtual Environment (VE) Studies

 ## Goal

-The goal of this approach is to provide Docker containers dedicated to facilitate Windows/Linux cross-over usage.
+The goal of this approach is to provide Docker GUI Virtual Environments dedicated to facilitate Windows/Linux cross-over usage.

 Studies are splitted into three domains :
-- Diversity of methods to produce GUI containers to access to Firefox.
+- Diversity of method differences to produce GUI VE to access to Firefox.
 - Mono environment to make possible to run Console or Gtk applications.
 - Windows Portable-apps (global or dedicated) running with Wine emulator.

-Experiment by yourself all approaches studies with the links below for Docker containers.
+SSH is more efficient ways but experiment by yourself all approaches studies with the links below for Docker images.

-### Mozilla Firefox (4 Method differences for GUI containers)
+### Mozilla Firefox (4 ways)

 Last version of Mozilla Firefox ready to use.